Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Conclusions

+Indeed, unless the current wind regime at Titan's surface is bi-modal and purely symmetric -- which is unlikely due to Titan's non-circular orbit, topography, and albedo variations -- one can expect a different orientation of the dune crests based on the sediment supply of the interdunes: (1) depleted and/or coarser-grained interdunes, or (2) densely covered interdunes with the same granularity of the dunes.
+Furthermore, the state of the interdunes contributes to linear dunes growth as observed in the Rub' al Khali and in the northern hemisphere of Mars.
+Additionally, the different dune shapes observed on Titan (e.g., raked linear dunes, star dunes, asymmetric barchans, see \cite{Radebaugh2013,Lucas2014a,Ewing2015}) clearly suggest the presence of a complex wind regime associated with a limited sediment supply at Titan's equatorial region; these observations are also compatible with our results.

-Consequently, sand seas on Titan appear to be evolving under a complex aeolian systems, with dune pattern coarsening and interdunes armoring similarly to their terrestrial analogues either in Saudi Arabia, Niger or China.
-Following our study, further investigation on local properties accounting for azimuthal variation of the backscatter function is now necessary for assessing orientation of potential secondary bedforms (i.e., ripples) and their sub-sequent secondary winds.
-Besides the equatorial sand seas, our method allows us to retrieve quantitatively with the highest spatial resolution the surface properties as detected in microwave from different geomorphic units, such as plains, badlands, mountainous, fluvial, and lacustrine terrains, hence allowing further investigation in Titan's geological and climatic processes.
+Consequently, sand seas on Titan appear to be currently evolving under a complex wind regime, with dune pattern coarsening and interdune armoring similar to their terrestrial analogues either in Saudi Arabia, Niger or China.
+Future investigation, further investigation into the orientations of potential secondary bedforms (i.e., ripples or raked-shaped linear dunes) and their sub-sequent secondary winds must account for local azimuthal variation of the backscatter function and local slope effects will be necessary.
+The methods presented here could also allow us to quantitatively retrieve the surface properties of different geomorphic units (e.g. plains, badlands, mountainous, fluvial, and lacustrine terrains) with the highest spatial resolution possible with Cassini data.
+Such results would enable further investigation into Titan's geological and climatic {processes }and {inform} future in situ missions to Titan such as Dragonfly, {which is target to explore these} equatorial regions \citep{Turtle2017}. {Based on our results, the Shangri-la sand sea offers the opportunity to explore dune and interdune areas of distinct composition and texture, thereby providing Dragonfly a representative sampling of Titan's diverse sedimentary and geomorphic transport processes.